 - Also, the scene in Flemeth's hut when you awake after the battle of Ostagar, where you got almost and the king and The Obi-Wan got totally killed.
 After about an hour of shouting, epic battle music, killing legions of Darkspawn, (including your first Mini-Boss), and the complete defeat of an entire army, the conersation between you and Morrigan plays out absolutely quiet, without music, and only a few rustling and creaking sound effects.

 - Also, both Origins and Dragon Age II give you long quiet break just before the final battle to talk with your Companions and give them the last chance to say what they always wanted to say.
-Everything said during those scenes is either a Tear Jerker, a Crowning Moment of Heartwarming, or both.
+Everything said during those scenes is either sad, heartwarming, or both.